 The level above sea level is not the depth of the lake.
 The bottom of the freshwater lake is above sea level.

 Fishermen know when the lake level falls below 12 feet, they have to be careful.
-When the lake is this low, those who aren’t familiar with the Big O could damage their boats.
+When the lake is this low, the water at the shoreline is only inches deep.
+Those who aren't familiar with the Big O could damage their boats.
 The fishing is good, according to reports from those who have ventured out, but this is the time of year to go with someone who really knows the lake.

-At the Clif Betts Jr. Memorial Lakeside Recreation Area (previously named Jaycee Park and commonly known as Lock 7), the area under the pier has dried out to the extent that not only has grass grown past the third set of pylons under the pier, but the area under the pier is also so dry that the county maintenance department was able mow the grass.
+The area under the pier has dried out to the extent that not only has grass grown past the third set of pylons under the pier, but the area under the pier is also so dry that the county was able mow the grass.

 The low lake level means three locks on the northern end of the lake are closed to boat traffic due to safety concerns.
 Injury and lock damage could occur when boats pass through these structures when lake levels are outside of designated safety limits.